Cocaine, a powerful stimulant, poses severe addiction risk and an array of physical and psychological problems.

 Co-occurring Mental Health Disorders

-Withdrawal can worsen symptoms for individuals with pre-existing mental health conditions, like anxiety or depression.
+Withdrawal can worsen symptoms for individuals with a dual diagnosis of conditions like anxiety or depression.

 Polysubstance Abuse